trvaishnavi1995/insurance-license-analysis/README.md

 ## Overview

-This project analyzes insurance agency licensing data to identify compliance risks and business insights using Excel and Power BI.
+This project analyzes insurance agency licensing data to identify compliance risks and business insights using Excel.

 ---